knangia04/maker-taker-trading-strategies/toy_strategy/README.md

 ## About:

 The goal of this strategy is to see if Strategy Studio is setup properly and if we can test our strategies as needed.
+In addition to that I have used it to helpo me develop helper scripts to automate the process.

 **Note:** The Strategy here is the same as the example SMA strategy provided along with Strategy Studio, additional scripts developed execute it conveniently.